Aphantasia is the inability to visualise

 Neuroscience sees the right brain as monkey mind

-The right brain is far from monkey man.
+The right brain is far from being like a monkey's.

 I understand the divided brain.
 I have been